d-rybakov/ml-delivery-framework/phase-1-business-understanding/P01_Data_Mining_Goals_and_Success_Criteria_G.md

 *\[**Example**: This document is intended for business stakeholders, business analysts, data scientists, and technical leads.*
 *It supports shared understanding of analytical objectives and provides a reference for evaluating solution effectiveness.\]*

-## Definitions, Acronyms, and Abbreviations {#definitions,-acronyms,-and-abbreviations}
+## Definitions, Acronyms, and Abbreviations

 *\[This subsection provides the definitions of all terms, acronyms, and abbreviations required to properly interpret the document.
 This information may be provided by reference to the project’s Glossary.\]*